 In the 2016-2017 school year, the NTSD began this initiative by providing all teaching staff and students in grades 5, 6, and 9 with Chromebooks.
 This initiative will continue to grow over the next few years, based on the information that the pilot year provided the district and one-to-one team.

 In the 2017-2018 school year, students in grades 5-7 will have access to Chromebooks throughout the school day and they will remain in school overnight.
 In grades 9 and 10, students will be able to utilize the Chromebooks throughout the school day and also take them home overnight.
 The district is very excited about utilizing Google Apps for Education to leverage collaboration and real world problem solving in classrooms across all school buildings, lending to lessons which are both engaging and innovative, in addition to allowing for enhanced personalization of content and presentation for our students.

-In order to provide support to staff and students, the District has four Technology Specialists on staff who work in each school building.
-Our Technology Specialists train teachers on the Google Apps for Education, and will also be working with students in the pilot grade levels as well.
+In order to provide support to staff and students, the district has four Technology Specialists on staff who work in each school building.
+Our Technology Specialists train teachers on the Google Apps for Education, and will also be working with students in all grade levels as well.
 They will be working in classrooms with teachers and students to integrate this technology into daily lessons.

-For students within the pilot grade levels (grades 5, 6, and 9), parents and students must read, review, and sign a Student Chromebook Agreement.
-(Located at the top of the page with a cover letter that helps explain the initiative).
+For any students in the grade levels that will be utilizing the Chromebooks (grades 5, 6, 7, 9 and 10), parents and students must read, review, and sign a Student Chromebook Agreement.